xavctn/img2table/README.md

 ---

 ### OCR <a name="ocr"></a>

-`img2table` provides an interface for several OCR services and tools in order to parse table content.
+`img2table` provides an interface for several OCR services and tools in order to parse table content.<br>
+If possible (i.e for searchable PDF), PDF text will be extracted directly from the file and the OCR service/tool will not be called.

 #### Tesseract <a name="tesseract"></a>
 Tesseract is instantiated as such :